Who is to Blame? Taiwo Oyedele and Tax Law Discrepancies Explained

 You may not be drafting federal tax laws, but you’ve likely experienced some version of this:

-When information lives in emails, WhatsApp threads, shared drives, and individual laptops, error isn’t an exception — it’s inevitable.
+When information lives in emails, WhatsApp threads, shared drives, and individual laptops, error isn’t an exception, it is inevitable.

 Why Processes Matter More Than Blame

-The lesson from the current tax law controversy recognizing that modern governance and modern organizations cannot rely on manual document processes and expect flawless outcomes.
+The lesson from the current controversy recognizing that modern governance and modern organizations cannot rely on manual document processes and expect flawless outcomes.

 How Maxfiles Prevents Document Chaos